lequan2909/King-Translator-AI/README.md

 ## 🌟 Introduction
 - Translator AI is an innovative AI-integrated translation userscript that allows users to effortlessly translate text, images, media, and web pages directly in their browser.
 It utilizes the Google Gemini API to deliver high-quality translation results.
+- This tool supports a variety of functions, including text translation, image translation, audio and video translation, and notably, manga translation with overlay text, enabling users to conveniently experience content in their desired language.

 ## 📸 Screenshots